leofabri/hassio_appliance-status-monitor/README.md

     If you are a beginner or you are starting fresh with your HA installation, it's likely that the `packages` dir is not present.

-   To add it , you can:
+   To add it, you can:
    > Open your HomeAssistant VSCode editor and create a directory called `packages` (at the same level as the configuration.yaml file).

    OR